-- Graduation Application deadline for applying for spring graduation.
-April 14, 2020
+- The Graduation Application deadline for applying for fall graduation is: September 18, 2020

 Students can begin submitting their application in KSIS the first week of the semester.
 It is best to submit your application as soon as possible in your final semester in order to ensure 1) your application is approved, and 2) that your name appears in the commencement program.

 An instruction presentation (pdf) is available for you before you go into KSIS to apply.
 The presentations address how to apply for graduation, information on scholastic honors, and general commencement ceremony information.
-Additional information is also contained on the Registrar's Office website.
+Additional information will be available on the Registrar's Office website.